marktkimball/minimalist-travel-family/content/copy/pages/_index-main-feature.md

 ---
+name: index-main-feature
 type: page-content
-name: index-main-feature
 heading: Welcome!
-linkUrl: "/about"
+linkUrl: /about
 linkText: Read More
 ---

-The Minimalist Travel Family is the story of a young family that set off to explore the world in minimalistic style.
-Come along for our journey!
+The Minimalist Travel Family documents our adventures from selling everything in our 2600 square foot home and leaving suburbia with just our suitcases.
+We will be sharing all our life tips and stories of how we manage the road with 4 children, while embracing a simple lifestyle.
+We are happy you are here!